HMS Hambledon (L37)

 The second HMS Hambledon was a Hunt-class destroyer of the Royal Navy in commission from 1940 to 1945.
 She was a member of the first subgroup of the class, and saw service throughout World War II.

 Construction and commissioning

 Hambledon was ordered under the 1939 Naval Building Programme from Swan Hunter, Newcastle upon Tyne, on 21 March 1939.
 She was laid down on 8 or 9 June 1939 and launched on 12 December 1939.
-She was completed on 8 June 1940, and immediately commissioned, under the command of Commander Stephen Hope Carlill, RN with the pennant number L37.
+She was completed on 8 June 1940, and immediately commissioned with the pennant number L37.

 Service history

 Home waters, 1940

 Upon commissioning, Hambledon immediately began acceptance trials, which she completed successfully later in June 1940.
 She then proceeded to Portland for work-ups, during which she deployed with the British destroyers Atherstone, Fernie, Inglefield, and Imogen to escort the minelayers Menestheus, Port Napier, Port Quebec, and Southern Prince of the 1st Minelaying Squadron as they laid the first section of the Northern Barrage north of North Rona in Operation SN1.
 On 12 July 1940, increased German activity in the English Channel prompted the Royal Navy to transfer her work-ups north to Scapa Flow in the Orkney Islands, and she completed them there later in July 1940 and was assigned to a flotilla based at Sheerness, charged with patrol and convoy defence duties in the English Channel and along the east coast of Great Britain.
 On 31 August 1940 she and her sister ship Garth rendered assistance to Royal Navy ships that had struck mines in the North Sea off the coast of the Netherlands, rescuing the survivors of the sunken destroyer Esk and standing by the badly damaged destroyer Express, which had lost her bow in a mine explosion, until tugs arrived to tow her to safety.

 In October 1940, Hambledon was selected to participate in Operation Lucid, a plan to use fire ships to attack German invasion barges in ports in northern France, but bad weather forced the Royal Navy to abort the operation on several occasions and it was never carried out.
 On 7 October 1940, during operations related to Lucid, she suffered major damage to her after structure from the explosion of an acoustic mine in the English Channel off South Foreland at position 51°08′00″N 001°21′00″E, losing one rating killed and two injured.
 The destroyer Vesper towed her to Sheerness, and she was taken to Chatham Dockyard for repairs, which lasted until May 1941, and the installation of Type 285 fire-control radar for her armament.